 Pros

-- Less Clutter – Modern big brands can have sprawling sites with so many sections and features it makes finding things a choir.
-Newer sites are often easier to use and are more user friendly, they also tailor their package with the platform to suit their niche, rather than trying to be all things to all men (and women).
+More Focus – Many new sites are able to focus on specific markets, sports or bet types and this can mean you get a more bespoke experience to suit your tastes.- Less Clutter – Big brands can have sprawling sites with so many sections and features it makes navigation a choir.
+Newer sites are usually easier to use and are more user friendly, they also tailor their package with the platform to suit their niche, rather than trying to be all things to all people.

 Cons